IINemo/syntaxnet_wrapper/README.md

 # Description
-A Python 2.7 wrapper for Google's SyntaxNet parser.
+A Python 2.7 wrapper for [Google's SyntaxNet parser](https://www.tensorflow.org/tutorials/syntaxnet/).
-The wrapper is considered to work with dockerized syntaxnet server available at https://github.com/IINemo/docker-syntaxnet_rus .
+The wrapper is considered to work with dockerized [SyntaxNet server](https://github.com/IINemo/docker-syntaxnet_rus).
 The wrapper connects to container via tcp and performs basic preparation/parsing of SyntaxNet parser results.

 # Basic usage
-The basic example of usage is presented in src/test.py https://github.com/IINemo/syntaxnet_wrapper/blob/master/src/test.py
+The basic example of usage is presented in [src/test.py](https://github.com/IINemo/syntaxnet_wrapper/blob/master/src/test.py)

 ## 1. Using ProcessorSyntaxNet
 ProcessorSyntaxNet needs tokenized and splitted text for work.
 It can also handle only raw unicode text, in which words are splitted by spaces.